United Kingdom Nuclear Imaging Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 United Kingdom Nuclear Imaging Market Analysis by Mordor Intelligence

-The UK nuclear imaging market size stands at USD 389.65 million in 2025 and is projected to reach USD 555.62 million by 2030, advancing at a 7.35% CAGR.
+The UK nuclear imaging market was valued at USD 389.65 million in 2025 and estimated to grow from USD 417.98 million in 2026 to reach USD 593.47 million by 2031, at a CAGR of 7.27% during the forecast period (2026-2031).
 Strong NHS funding for early diagnosis, sovereign radioisotope-production projects that reduce 80% import reliance, and rapid adoption of digital detector technology collectively accelerate market expansion.
 Brexit-driven supply chain pressure has brought unprecedented urgency to build domestic isotope manufacturing capacity, notably through Wales’ GBP 400 million Project Arthur reactor.
 Novel PET and SPECT tracers are moving swiftly through MHRA approvals, while hospital Value Partnerships with equipment vendors optimize capital spending.
 Workforce shortages and reimbursement complexities temper growth but also create opportunities for technology-enabled efficiency gains across the UK nuclear imaging market .

 Key Report Takeaways